Mumble (software): Positional audio

 For certain games, Mumble modifies the audio to position other players' voices according to their relative position in the game.
 This not only includes giving a sense of direction, but also of distance.

-To realise this, Mumble sends each player's in-game position to players in the same game with every audio packet.
+To realize this, Mumble sends each player's in-game position to players in the same game with every audio packet.
 Mumble can gather the information needed to do this in two ways: it either reads the needed information directly out of the memory of the game or the games provide it themselves via the so-called link plugin interface.

 The link plugin provides games with a way to expose the information needed for positional audio themselves by including a small piece of source code provided by the Mumble project.
 Several high-profile games have implemented this functionality including many of Valve's Source Engine based games (Team Fortress 2, Day of Defeat: Source, Counter-Strike: Source, Half-Life 2: Deathmatch) and Guild Wars 2.

 Mobile apps

-Third-party mobile apps are available for Mumble, such as Mumble for iOS, Plumble for Android(F-Droid, Google Play, Note: Discontinued in 2016), and Mumla (F-Droid, Google Play).
+Third-party mobile apps are available for Mumble, such as Mumble for iOS, Plumble for Android (F-Droid, Google Play, Note: Discontinued in 2016), and Mumla (F-Droid, Google Play).